gigouni/selenium-grids/firefox/README.md

 Error: You may not use a custom command executor with the legacy FirefoxDriver
 ```

 It's a [known issue](https://stackoverflow.com/questions/42220507/protractor-cant-run-in-firefox-works-fine-in-chrome/42430278#42430278) and there are two solutions.

 - First: running tests on higher versions of Firefox --> we want to test on FF41, not interesting
-- Second: downgrade the current version of Selenium from 3.4.0 to 2.5x.y --> we would have two Selenium grids, not interesting
+- Second: downgrade the current version of Selenium from 3.4.0 to 2.5x.y --> we would have two Selenium grids, not interesting.

 The problem remains unresolved.
 From now on, we're considering impossible to build tests on Firefox < 48 images.